 Furniture Library Editor.

 menu item to import a 3D model, but during the wizard, I got the message

 Sweet Home 3D must exit now because of a fatal error in 3D rendering

 This is a problem due to the configuration of your graphic card.
 Please

 solve your problem, you may also try to import

 librairies of additional 3D models.

 - How can I create a roof on top of a house?

 Sweet Home 3D supports the creation of ceilings seen from below,

-but doesn't manage the creation of roofs yet.
+but doesn't propose some simple way to create roofs yet.
 Nevertheless, you can

 use various tricks to cover a house: if the roof is flat, you can draw rooms in a level matching